dipenR/QuizzIt/README.md

 # [QuizzIt](https://quizz-it.netlify.app)

 A knowledge oriented, data driven, competitive quiz taking website where users test their comprehension on specific topics by taking user-generated quizzes, and receive awards and points for their performance.
+Developed by Dipen Rupani, James Marcos, Ronnie Chen, and Singwa Chan at Stony Brook University.

 ## Key Features